 Steve Ordower is dedicated to educating people through film, television and music production, and is the founder of the Chicago-based film and video production company, Rhythm & Light.
-Ordower’s work has been seen on The Discovery Channel, IFC (Independent Film Channel), and the Gospel Music Channel, as well as through international distribution outlets.
-He also manages the Jubilee Showcase archive.
-As a result, he has licensed footage to Nightline, 60 Minutes, Blackside (PBS) as well as The Bluesdocumentary series spearheaded by Martin Scorsese, and The Chicago History Museum.
+Ordower’s work has been seen on PBS, Amazon Prime Video, The Discovery Channel, IFC (Independent Film Channel), and the Gospel Music Channel, as well as through other international distribution outlets such as Amnestying International.
+He also manages the Jubilee Showcase archive - the world’s largest Gospel Music television archive of historic Gospel Music.
+He has licensed footage to Nightline, 60 Minutes, Blackside (PBS) as well as The Blues documentary series spearheaded by Martin Scorsese, and for a Gospel Music exhibit at the Chicago History Museum.

-Continuing with his involvement in Gospel music, Ordower worked on the live concert video project, Jessy Dixon Comes Home to Chicago, in 2007 as producer, director and editor.
+Ordower worked as producer, director and editor for live Gospel concert project, Jessy Dixon Comes Home to Chicago, Dixon toured and recorded with Paul Simon and appeared on Jubilee Showcase many times.
 Ordower also produced and edited The Man in the Silo, a dramatic neo-noir film starring Ernie Hudson (Ghostbusters / Oz), which premiered at the Fine Arts Theater in Hollywood, California as part of the SSG Screening Series, and was shown at The Gene Siskel Film Center in August 2013, as part of The Black Harvest Film Festival.
-Even though Ordower is focused on producing, directing and now writing, his dedication to education continues as he teaches the next generation at both the Illinois Institute of Art in Chicago (advanced editing and documentary) as well as Northwestern University’s Medill School of Journalism (storytelling in the visual medium).
-Steve is also developing a documentary film about Jubilee Showcase.
-Some of the on-camera interviews that have already been conducted include: Mavis Staples, Albertina Walker, U.S. Congressman Danny K. Davis (D-IL), Willie Rogers of the Soul Stirrers and Jessy Dixon.
+This film is available on several outlets including Amazon Prime Video world-wide (with subtitles in Spanish), iTunes, Google Play, Roku, Vudu and more.
+Even though Ordower is focused on producing, directing and now writing, his dedication to education continues as he teaches the next generation at Columbia College Chicago and Northwestern University’s Medill School of Journalism.
+Steve is also producing a documentary film about Jubilee Showcase.
+Some of the on-camera interviews that have already been conducted include: Mavis Staples (Grammy-Award winner) Rev. Jesse L. Jackson, Sr., Albertina Walker (Grammy-Award winner), U.S. Congressman Danny K. Davis (D-IL), Willie Rogers of the Soul Stirrers and Jessy Dixon.

 Christopher E. Ellis